 Trace Harris has served as a member of our Board since August 2016.
 Ms. Harris is the chair of our compensation committee, a role she has held since January 2017, and a member of our audit committee, a role she has held since August 2018.
-Ms. Harris serves as a director on the board of Ziff Davis, Inc. (Nasdaq: ZD), a digital media and internet company and on the board and as Treasurer of USA Climbing, the national governing board of the sport of competition climbing.
+Ms. Harris serves as director on the board of Ziff Davis, Inc. (Nasdaq: ZD), a digital media and internet company and on the board and as Treasurer of USA Climbing, the national governing board of the sport of competition climbing.
 Through its sale in July 2022, she served as lead independent director of Bungie, the video game developer of Halo and Destiny.
-Ms. Harris currently serves as principal of T-Harris, LLC, a media and education consulting firm, a role she has held since 2014.
 From March 2021 until July 2022, Ms. Harris served as a director on the board of Anzu Special Acquisition Corp.
-I (Nasdaq: ANZUU), a special purpose acquisition company focused on transformative technologies for industrial applications.
-Ms. Harris also served as the Chief Financial Officer of A-List Services, LLC, an educational services provider, from 2017 to 2019, and during which she served as acting Chief Executive Officer for a portion of that time.
-Prior to that, Ms. Harris spent 13 years in various roles at Vivendi S.A., most recently serving as Senior Vice President-Strategy, Finance and Business Innovation.
+I (formerly Nasdaq: ANZUU), a special purpose acquisition company focused on transformative technologies for industrial applications.
+Prior to her board work, Ms. Harris spent 13 years in various roles at Vivendi S.A., most recently serving as Senior Vice President, Strategy, Finance and Business Innovation.
 She was previously Senior Vice President of Strategic Development for Universal Studios Television Group, where she was responsible for international television strategies and launched its first international television network.
-Prior to Universal Studios, Ms. Harris holds a bachelor's degree in economics from Stanford University and a master's degree in business administration with a concentration in finance from the Yale School of Management.
-We believe Ms. Harris is qualified to serve on our Board because of her significant corporate finance, operational and business experience.
+Prior to Universal Studios, Ms. Harris was Director of Finance and Channel Operations for Warner Bros.
+International Channels.
+She began her career at JP Morgan in New York.
+Ms. Harris holds a bachelor's degree in economics from Stanford University and a master's degree in business administration with a concentration in finance from the Yale School of Management.
+We believe Ms. Harris is qualified to serve on our board of directors because of her significant corporate finance, operational and business experience.